edsonayllon/definitions-collection/README.md

 term | definition
 ---:|--
-overloaded | When a label, such as a word or symbol, is used as a reference to multiple meanings or executions. fuzzing | The automated testing of inputs to discover vulnerabilities in mass. attestation | Proof/evidence provided by a witness. conjecture | Temporary conclusion on the basis of too little information.
+overloaded | When a label, such as a word or symbol, is used as a reference to multiple meanings or executions.
+Similar to how a synonym is when multiple labels reference the same meaning. fuzzing | The automated testing of inputs to discover vulnerabilities in mass. attestation | Proof/evidence provided by a witness. conjecture | Temporary conclusion on the basis of too little information.
 These are proposals, pending proof or disproof.